 Connecticut Small Business Loans

 They say that Connecticut has eight distinct regions, but we say that it’s simply one great state for small business.
 Pursuit is a leading small business lender in New York State, New Jersey and Pennsylvania and now, we’re in Connecticut, too, to help entrepreneurs get the funding you need to succeed.
 We provide small business loans in CT for startup expenses, growth strategy, and more.
 We serve businesses that are currently in Connecticut and those that are expanding or relocating here, including SBA Microloans and our own products, too.
+Learn more about our business loan solutions for Connecticut entrepreneurs and small business owners.

 Connecticut: Ideally situated for small business success

 While relatively small in square mileage – you can drive north to south in just about an hour, and east to west across the state in about two – Connecticut has more than 3.6 million people living here.
-It also offers great proximity to major U.S. markets including New York City and Boston, with metropolitan populations of about 19 million people and five million, respectively – in fact, Connecticut is the southernmost state in New England and its southeastern region is considered part of the New York Metropolitan region.
+It also offers great proximity to major U.S. markets, including New York City and Boston, with metropolitan populations of about 19 million people and five million, respectively – in fact, Connecticut is the southernmost state in New England and its southeastern region is considered part of the New York Metropolitan region.
 It’s also home to some of the highest per-capita and median household incomes in the U.S.

 Eastern parts of the state – including the coastal region that borders Long Island Sound – are home to several of Connecticut’s larger cities and luxury residential enclaves, while the central part of the state includes the state’s capital, Hartford, which has a rich heritage of finance, industry, and insurance operations.
-Travel to western Connecticut and you’ll discover some of the most beautiful rural and forested land you’ll find anywhere in New England.
+Travel to western Connecticut and discover some of the most beautiful rural and forested land you’ll find anywhere in New England.

 - Connecticut has a diverse mix of people living and working in its urban centers, luxury residential enclaves, suburban settings, rural landscapes and collegiate towns, and there are a huge range of needs and interests that small businesses can serve.